Deformable Cluster Manipulation via Whole-Arm Policy Learning: RELATED WORK

 \section{RELATED WORK}

-For deformable manipulation with high-dimensional object geometries, point clouds offer a rich sensor-agnostic scene mapping.
+For deformable manipulation with high-dimensional geometries, point clouds offer a rich sensor-agnostic scene mapping.
 Notable 1D implementations for tracking \cite{tang2022track} and learning dense depth object descriptor features \cite{sundaresan2020learning} leverage point representations.
 Point clouds have been used to learn policies with 2D and 3D deformables as well for cloth manipulation \cite{deng2024general}, liquid scooping \cite{seita2023toolflownet}, and dough cutting \cite{lin2022planning}.
-On the policy front, these deformable works use either Motion Planning with primitives \cite{deng2024general}, Task and Motion Planning \cite{lin2022planning}, or Behavioural Cloning \cite{seita2023toolflownet}\cite{sundaresan2020learning}.
-In contrast, model-free reinforcement learning works on deformables like ours are scarce, largely due to poor sample efficiency.
-With rigid body point clouds, model-free policies have been proposed \cite{liu2022frame}\cite{qin2023dexpoint} for interactive tasks, including sim-to-real transfer.
-Relevant to our setup, a key study with rigid bodies \cite{ling2023efficacy} found that RL with 3D point clouds outperforms its 2D image counterpart when object-object relationship encoding is crucial for the task.
+On the policy front, these deformable works use either Motion Planning with primitives \cite{deng2024general}, Task and Motion Planning \cite{lin2022planning}, or Behavioural Cloning \cite{sundaresan2020learning}.
+In contrast, model-free RL works on deformables like ours are scarce, largely due to poor sample efficiency.
+With rigid body point clouds, model-free policies have been proposed \cite{liu2022frame} for interactive tasks, including sim-to-real transfer.

-Post-scene capture, common deformable representation strategies include keypoints \cite{tang2022track}, graphs \cite{ma2021learning}, and dense-descriptors \cite{sundaresan2020learning}.
-Particularly relevant to our work, the deformable state can be represented as as a distributional embedding with a kernel mean operator \cite{antonova2022bayesian}.
+Post-scene capture, deformable representation strategies include keypoints \cite{tang2022track}, graphs \cite{ma2021learning}, and dense-descriptors \cite{sundaresan2020learning}.
+Relevant to our work, the deformable state can be represented as as a distributional embedding with a kernel mean operator \cite{antonova2022bayesian}.
 They tackle a real-to-sim inference problem with an RKHS-net layer using a small number of keypoints ($\approx 10$) extracted from images.
 In contrast, we project entire point clouds ($\approx 512$) of multiple objects to RKHS and use the embeddings directly as RL observations in a sim-to-real context.

-Our policy enables the arm to contort itself into shapes, such as hooks and props, leveraging the whole arm to push away the occlusion.
+Our policy enables the arm to contort itself into hooks and props, leveraging the whole arm for clearance.
 While such formations are less prevalent, contact-aware reaching has been achieved with external full-body tactile sensors, for rigid clutter \cite{jain2013reaching}, or with internal sensors for tree branches \cite{jacobgentle}.
 However, we go beyond simple reach to sophisticated clearance tasks and implement a multi-modal policy integrating touch and vision feedback.